Northern Kentucky Domestic Violence Lawyer

 • Living with the victim

 Domestic violence orders can turn your life upside down, even before a conviction.
-Suhre & Associates, LLC can help fight back against unnecessary DVO’s.
+Suhre & Associates DUI and Criminal Defense Lawyers can help fight back against unnecessary DVO’s.
 We want to help get your life back on track, and fighting a DVO can be a huge part of this.

 We have successfully fought these restraining orders on behalf of our clients, and we want to help you as well.